GavinTheArchitect/CODENAME_AETHERIUS/README.md

 ## Core Philosophy: The Operator & The Architect ☯️

 I did not make this project fully automated due to the incredible risks involved.
 An unattended offensive AI is both unintelligent and messy.
-Instead, ShatterPoint is built on a principle of balance.
+Instead, AETHERIUS is built on a principle of balance.

 **The AI is the architect.
 You are the operator.**